Top Places To Visit In Canada

 Banff, Alberta

-Banff, Alberta Canada
+Banff, Alberta Top Places to Visit In Canada

 Niagara Falls, Ontario

 The city of Niagara is also famous because it has an inner small amusement park.
 If you are an adventurous person, you should take the Mid of the Mist, the boat that takes you inside the waterfalls and gives you the opportunity to have a wonderful and mystic experience.
-Then, you can also do the Wildplay Zipline, a ride down the falls at 670 meters (2.200 feet) at a speed of 70+ kph (40+ mph).
+Then, you can also experience the Wildplay Zipline, a ride down the falls at 670 metres (2.200 feet) at a speed of 70+ kph (40+ mph).

 Toronto, Ontario